What you are getting yourself into: our Rental Agreement

 Our navigation area covers the coastal waters from the Sheepscott River (Southport Island, Barters Island, etc…) to the Damariscotta River (East Boothbay, Back Narrows, etc…), out to Damariscove Island, including Boothbay Harbor, Booth Bay, Linekin Bay, Townsend Gut and Ebenecook Harbor.

-Below is a detail chart of Boothbay Harbor’s inner (inside Tumbler Island) and outer (between Tumbler and Squirrel Islands) harbors.
+Below is a detailed chart of Boothbay Harbor’s inner (inside Tumbler Island) and outer (between Tumbler and Squirrel Islands) harbors.
 Sailboats are restricted from sailing in the yacht club mooring field and the main harbor mooring field.
-Sailboats are also restricted from passing through Townsend Gut or between Tumbler Island and Spruce Point.
+Sailboats are also restricted from passing through Townsend Gut.
+All boats are restricted from passing between Tumbler Island and Spruce Point.

-Note that the entirety of Boothbay Harbor inside Tumbler Island is “No Wake” zone.
+Note that the entirety of Boothbay Harbor inner harbor inside Tumbler Island is “No Wake” zone.

 If you intend to take a boat for more than a day, please provide information (including the exact address) on where the boat will be docked or moored for the duration of your rental.

 We send you out with a full tank of gas in all of our boats (at least those that have motors).

 With the Skiff and the Sailboats, that first tank of fuel is on us.